nsfcac/MonSter/README.md

 ```
 This will set MonSter to start for every one minute

 6. `calft.py` is used to estimate finish time of jobs.
-This is only for UGE jobs info.
+This is only used for UGE jobs info.